Our gender pay gap is decreasing, and has been for some time, but we need to keep working hard to reduce it further.

 Development & Personal Progression

 Our sector leading Professional Development Review (PDR) system enables staff to formally have a meaningful conversation regarding their personal development.
-PDR’s are in addition to our other development initiatives, such as our mentoring program, and for the last 10 years 99% of colleagues have completed their annual PDR.
+PDR’s are in addition to our other development initiatives, such as our mentoring program, and for the last 10 years completion rates for PDRs have been over 97%.

 Athena Swan